TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 14/Mark 14.55.md

 ---

-Now the chief priests and the whole council sought witness against Jesus to put him to death; and found it not.
+Now the chief priests and the whole council sought witnesses against Jesus to put him to death, and found none.